- $225 for a 55 minute session

 What if there is a lapse in sessions?

 If you or your therapist decides to wait longer than a month between sessions, your therapist will probably do a quick “clinical update” which consists of a few questions regarding current symptoms and other information.
 This update usually only takes about five or ten minutes to complete.
-Depending on the schedule you and your therapist have determined to be the best fit for meeting together, should you do not schedule or fail to attend sessions over a 3 session period it may be necessary to inactivate your file.
-Should that happen and you would like to re-engage in therapy, please call 503-659-3480 to discuss getting rescheduled.
+Depending on the schedule you and your therapist have determined to be the best fit for meeting together, should you do not schedule or fail to attend sessions over a 3 session period (e.g. 3 weeks for weekly sessions, 6 weeks for bi-weekly sessions, etc.) it may be necessary to inactivate your file.
+Should that happen we will reach out to you with information via the client portal and/or the USPS about getting rescheduled.
+If we do not hear from you in the allotted time fame, we will assume you no longer wish to engage in therapy at this time.
+Should your situation change and you would like to re-engage in therapy, please call 503-659-3480 to discuss getting rescheduled.

 Do you have a sliding-fee scale?

 Unfortunately, we are unable to provide this type of service.
 If there are financial difficulties interfering with your ability to pay, we are willing to set up a payment plan.
 Please contact the office manager for more information before scheduling the intake session.
 If you need a therapist who offers a sliding-fee scale, we may be able to help refer you to a clinic that does.